• Skip to primary navigation

 This dressing could not be any easier to make!
 Combine all ingredients in a bowl or mason jar (my preferred method).

 Mix it well.
 If you are using a bowl, I like to use a whisk or fork.
-If you are using the mason jar, screw the top on and shake it well.
+If you are using the mason jar, screw the top on it and shake it well.

 Honestly, that is it.
 Once you start making this dressing, you will never stop!!